mountainmoon/botp/Readme.md

 ## hotp.gen(key, opt)

-Return a counter based one time password
+Returns a `Promise` will resolved to a counter based one time password

 ### opt
 **counter**